 We are having some amazing weather here in the UK at the moment, so I’m definitely a fan of no-bake recipes this time of year.
-As with my Lemon Cheesecake, Fresh Fruit Tart and Healthy Chewy Snack Bars, the hardest part is waiting for them to set in the fridge!
+As with my No-Churn Strawberry Cheesecake Ice Cream, Lemon Cheesecake, Fresh Fruit Tart, and No-Churn Oreo Ice Cream, the hardest part is waiting for them to set in the fridge!

 I hope I’ve helped you see how easy it is to make these chocolate truffles!

 To summarise, these cocoa dusted chocolate truffles are: